JJ/CC-21-22/sesiones/02-semana.md

   * A *real* project needs to have a *real* name.
-* We have repeated several times we have zero tolerance for plagiarism or, in general, non-autonomous work that indicates somehow that the structure of the submission, or the text itself, has been carried out by someone else, with essential help from someone else, directly copy/pasted from someone else, or along with someone else, with different submissions.
+* We have repeated several times we have zero tolerance for plagiarism or, in general, non-autonomous work that indicates somehow that the structure of the submission, or the text itself, has been written by someone else, with essential help from someone else, directly copy/pasted from somewhere, or along with someone else, with different submissions.
 If you copy or are inspired by some tutorial or documente, *clearly* say so, indicating the origin, and request non-grading of that part.
 Failure to do so will lead, first, to